- The

 http://faculty.washington.edu/nelgee/

-[A page for the Ernest Becker foundation which offers recent articles
+[A page for the Ernest Becker foundation which offers recent articles inspired

-inspired by Becker's work.]
+by Becker's work.]

-- Peter L.
+- Peter L. Berger (b.
+1929)

-[See the short essay God in a
+[See the entry in Wikipedia

-mind thesis.]
+thesis.]

-- Emile Durkheim
+- Emile Durkheim (1858-1917)

-Forms of the Religious Life.]
+Religious Life.]

 Girard